 An introduction to the study of genetics, both human and non-human.
-The goal of this course is to instill in the student a broad base of knowledge concerning the study and
+The goal of this course is to instill in the student a broad base of knowledge concerning the study and application of genetics in the areas of medicine (gene therapy), scientific research (trends), and agricultural application (genetically modified crops).
+Prerequisite: CORE 270

-CORE 276 - Science, Music and Sound (3 credits)
+CORE 276 - Forensic Biology (3 credits)